matter-labs/zinc/zinc-book/src/02-basic-concepts/00-overview.md

 Library files may contain only declarations of types, functions, and constants.

-## Zargo build tool
+## Zargo circuit manager

-The Zargo build tool is the Zinc project builder which will be available soon.
+`Zargo` is the Zinc circuit manager created to assist in creating, building, and facilitating circuits through its convenient interface.

-It is being designed after the `cargo` tool from the Rust ecosystem.
+The tool is described in **Chapter 9**.